 Investing in prevention with BIP Foley catheters has been shown to reduce CAUTI in a cost-effective way.
 The cost savings are present in a wide variety of reimbursement systems.
 Several health economic evaluations have been conducted in Europe and USA.2-4 BIP Foley catheters are associated with lower costs related to length of hospital stays, lower treatment costs and improved patient quality of life.4

 BIP Foley Catheter is approved for both transurethral and suprapubic use for up to 90 days.
 The catheter is made of latex and is available in many different sizes and lengths.
 Latex is a very soft and flexible material, providing comfort for the patient.
-Latex catheters is cuffed with sterile water.
+Latex catheters are cuffed with sterile water.

 The Bactiguard coating is both on the inside and the outside of the catheter.
 There is also a hydrophilic coating which reduces friction and increases patient comfort during insertion and removal of the catheter.